 Things That Every Girl Should Know About Vaginal Yeast Infections – Vaginal Diseases And Vaginal Infections

 Whether you have been visited by a vaginal yeast problem once, many times, or not yet, you may be surprised by the truth about these frustrating vaginal infections that will drive you crazy (or make you go insane).
 The problem is that the signs are similar to other down-there vaginal problems.
 For example, if you have a vaginal yeast infection, you might notice burning of your vagina, itching of your vagina, pain during sex with your husband, and/or a thick white odorless discharge.
 But if it smells fishy, it may instead be bacterial vaginosis, and if you have only burning and pain during urination, that might suggest a urinary tract infection.
-Thus, the bottom line is that it can be difficult to figure out.
+Thus, the bottom line is that it can be difficult to figure out and diagnose.